deplink/website/content/community/partners.md

 - [Wojciech Mleczek](https://github.com/mleczek)

-Feel free to contact me on blog or GitHub if you'd like to become a contributor (even if you are not a developer). **If you're already a contributor with 3 or more merged PR's please contact me and I'll add you to the list of contributors.** Please provide me your full name or nickname, GitHub profile and optionally your personal website.
+Feel free to contact me on blog or GitHub if you'd like to become a contributor (even if you are not a developer). **If you're already a contributor please contact me and I'll add you to the list of contributors.**